The Leadership Team

 Cassandra is the Lead Teacher in Primary 1.
 Cassandra comes to us from Adams Montessori School in Quincy, Massachusetts where she was the lead Primary teacher.
 Cassandra holds a Bachelors of Arts degree in Early Childhood Education and French from Rhode Island College, her Masters in Montessori Education from Loyola University and her AMI primary certification from the Montessori Institute Northwest in Portland, Oregon.

 Michelle is the co-teacher in our Primary 2 classroom with over 14 years of Montessori experience.
 She holds an AMS Montessori Early Childhood Credential (3-6) through Center for Montessori Teacher Education/NY and a BA Arts & Letters from Portland State University, Oregon.
 She studied Elementary Education at University of Portland, Oregon and holds a Rhode Island Department of Education Early Childhood Teacher Certification (preK-2nd grade).
-Michelle is passionate about early childhood education and believes the experiences between ages 0-6 have a tremendous impact on a child’s future learning and development.
-She loves travelling to new places and experiencing other cultures, as well as spending time with her husband and three children.
+Michelle is passionate about Early Childhood Education and believes the experiences between ages 0-6 have a tremendous impact on a child’s future learning and development.
+She loves traveling to new places and experiencing other cultures, as well as spending time with her husband and three children.

 Lower Elementary Program